chuxiaoyi2018/mini-mlir/calibration/README.md

 This folder largely borrows from [this repo](https://github.com/megvii-research/FQ-ViT).
 While the original repo focuses on the full quantization of ViT (as seen in vit_quant.py), this folder focuses on the usage and modification of different quantization components (as seen in subfolder models/ptq).

+For now, users need to pay attention to only one file: test_toy.py.
+This file contains the code for running the toy example.
+The other files are for reference only.

 ## Getting Started

 ### Environment